HTTP-RPC/Kilo/README.md

 #### Multi-Threading Considerations
 By default, a result handler is called on the thread that executed the remote request, which in most cases will be a background thread.
 However, user interface toolkits generally require updates to be performed on the main thread.
 As a result, handlers typically need to "post" a message back to the UI thread in order to update the application's state.
 For example, a Swing application might call `SwingUtilities#invokeAndWait()`, whereas an Android application might call `Activity#runOnUiThread()` or `Handler#post()`.

 While this can be done in the result handler itself, `WebServiceProxy` provides a more convenient alternative.
-The protected `execute()` method can be overridden to process all result handler notifications.
+The protected `dispatchResult()` method can be overridden to process all result handler notifications.
 For example, the following Android-specific code ensures that all result handlers will be executed on the main UI thread:

     serviceProxy = new WebServiceProxy(serverURL, Executors.newSingleThreadExecutor()) {
         private Handler handler = new Handler(Looper.getMainLooper());

         @Override
-        protected <V> void execute(final ResultHandler<V> resultHandler, final V result, final Exception exception) {
+        protected <V> void dispatchResult(final ResultHandler<V> resultHandler, final V result, final Exception exception) {
             handler.post(new Runnable() {
                 @Override
                 public void run() {